 Phobias can feel confusing, and there may be some overlap with other phobias.
 For example, you might be afraid of large animals and have a specific phobia of a particular animal.
 Once a specific phobia is diagnosed, a therapist may tailor the most effective treatment options, such as first line treatment like exposure therapy or medications, to that area.

 What Are The Symptoms Of Megalophobia?

-People with megalophobia may experience a host of mental and physical symptoms when they’re around large objects.
-Some of these symptoms include:
+People with megalophobia may experience various mental and physical symptoms when dealing with large objects.
+Some of the following symptoms may be experienced:

 - Upset stomach and nausea

 - Hyperventilation and shortness of breath

 As these symptoms persist, a person with megalophobia may develop other mental health conditions due to their phobia, such as depression or anxiety, which often co-exist.
 Maintaining physical health is essential in managing these concerns.